shahadatkhokhar/shahadatkhokhar/README.md

-### Hi there 👋 I am Shahadat Khokhar
+## Hi there 👋 I am Shahadat Khokhar

+#### "Interest leads to Innovation"

 Currently in my first year of college.
 A computer enthusiast and a curious geek.
-I'm still figuring my interest. my current skills are: C++, javascript, react-native.
+I'm still figuring my specialization. my current skills are: C++, javascript, react-native, firebase.

+⚡ Fun fact: I try to learn everything I see.

 💬 Ask me about anything, I would love to satisfy your queries